WeakKnight/weakknight.github.io/src/blogs/error-estimation-of-monte-carlo.md

 ---
 ### Confidence Interval

+Another important concept that aids in estimating errors is the Confidence Interval.
+It offers an estimation of the interval in which the true value of a parameter of interest is likely to lie.

 To understand how to compute a confidence interval, it is necessary to first introduce Standard Normal Distribution and the IID (independently and identically distributed) Central Limit Theorem.